 Arborists may specialize as tree trimmers or tree removers.
 Tree trimmers care for individual trees and their appearance by training young trees and removing excessive, dead or dying branches.
 Trimmers may also use their expertise to select the proper species of tree to plant based on climate and soil conditions.
 Arborists may also use specialized knowledge and equipment to remove fallen, storm-damaged or unwanted trees.

-According to the U.S. Bureau of Labor Statistics (BLS), tree trimmers and pruners, who are similar to arborists, were expected to see 6% growth in job openings between 2014 and 2024.
-PayScale.com reported in January 2016 that arborists earned a median annual salary of $44,299.
+According to the U.S. Bureau of Labor Statistics (BLS), tree trimmers and pruners, who are similar to arborists, were expected to see growth in job openings which is faster than average between 2018 and 2028.
+PayScale.com reported in September 2019 that arborists earned ranging from $31,000 to $71,000 per year.

 Career Preparation and Requirements